Dogs in urban residential buildings are often banned from using the elevator.

 - A true copy of the judgement (in Marathi) Allwyn D’Souza judgement can be see in PDF here

-Please also remember, there are laws enacted by Parliament, and laws enacted by the legislatures of States, depending on whether the subject of legislation is a Central subject, or State subject.
+There are laws enacted by Parliament, and laws enacted by the legislatures of States, depending on whether the subject of legislation is a Central subject, or State subject.
 (The Constitution of India has a Central list of subjects, a State list of subjects, and even a Concurrent list.)

-Most statutes also provide for the framing of Rules under those Acts of Parliament or State Legislature, on the subjects and for fulfilling the purposes stated in those statutes.
+Most statutes also provide for the framing of Rules under those Acts of Parliament or State Legislature on the subjects and for fulfilling the purposes stated in those statutes.

 Paragraph 4 deals with Objects – 4.
 A., to newer societies where apartments are under construction ; and 4.
 B. to older societies with constructed apartments occupied by residents.
 Clause (f) of both reads as under :